MeenaEaswaran/MeenaEaswaran.github.io/_pages/education.md

 **University of Florida, Gainesville, United States**
 **August 2013 - May 2015**

+- Developed a deep understanding of various biological concepts through rigorous coursework and hands-on laboratory experiments.
 - **Thesis:** Role of periodontal pathogens in induction of atherosclerosis in LDLR null mice.
-- Developed a deep understanding of various biological concepts through rigorous coursework and hands-on laboratory experiments.
+-- Awarded Young Investigator Fellowship by the European Atherosclerotic Society (EAS) for this research.

 ---